What Is the CQC and What Does It Do? A Plain English Guide for Care Providers

 After an inspection, the CQC publishes a rating for the service overall and for each of the five key questions.
 There are four possible ratings:

 Your CQC rating is published on the CQC website and is visible to anyone — including the families of people you care for, commissioners, and local authorities.
 A poor rating can have a serious impact on referrals and your business reputation.
+If you're rated Requires Improvement, see our guide on moving from Requires Improvement to Good.

 What Happens During a CQC Inspection?